Noise will be generated before, during and after demolition.

 Permitted noise levels

 Contractors must also comply with Australian Standard 2436: Noise and Vibration Control On Construction, Demolition and Maintenance Sites.
 Noise is monitored during the works to ensure compliance with these standards.

 The following noise restrictions apply to construction and demolition work in suburban areas in the ACT to minimise the impact of noise on neighbours:

 |Monday to Saturday (where work is not completed within two weeks)||7.00am to 6.00pm||Construction work is permitted provided reasonable measures are in place to minimise noise.|

 |Monday to Saturday||6:00pm to 10:00pm||Noise levels must be kept below 45 decibels at the fence line.|

 |Monday to Saturday||10.00pm to 7.00am||Noise levels must be kept below 35 decibels at the fence line.|

 |Sundays and Public Holidays||8.00am to 10.00pm||Noise levels must be kept below 45 decibels at the fence line.|

 |Sundays and Public Holidays||10.00pm to 8.00am||Noise levels must be kept below 35 decibels at the fence line.|

-- Any concerns about excessive or unusual noise can be referred to Access Canberra so it can be investigated by the principal contractor or if necessary by the EPA.
+Any concerns about excessive or unusual noise can be reported to Access Canberra on 13 22 81 for investigation by the Head Contractor or the EPA.